ABorden23/Credit_Risk_Analysis/README.md

-## Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk
+## Use the SMOTEENN algorithm to Predict Credit Risk

 SMOTEEN Algorithm